Platform product is where leverage compounds. 25+ years building it.

 What I’m doing now with

 The shape bends to the work, not the reverse.
-Current focus: AI-amplified platform work — edge intelligence, applied AI agents, privacy-first systems.
+Current focus: AI-amplified platform work — edge intelligence, applied AI agents, privacy-first systems, and process optimization where AI compounds with what’s already there.
 Small, elite, compounding.